Gambling Prevention Webinars with David Schwarz

 If you or a loved one are experiencing issues with gambling and need immediate support call Gambling Help on 1800 858 858.

-This service is free for ETU members, their families and all Victorian union members.
+This service is free to ETU members, their families, and all Victorian union members.

 Duration: 1 hour

 David Schwarz, better known as The Ox, played 173 games with the Melbourne Football Club over a 12 year period.
 Born in Beechworth and playing his junior footy at Sunbury, he was invited to Melbourne as a fourteen-year-old and remained there until he retired in 2002.
 He won a Best and Fairest in 1999 and represented Victoria in the same year.

 After retirement, it was apparent that David had an addiction to gambling and subsequently lost over $4.5million.
 In 2003, he met his now wife Karen and in 2005 he gave up punting and started life again.

 Understanding he needed to change his life, he found work on radio station 1116 SEN and special comments with Channel 7, as well as being a Responsible Gambling Ambassador for Australian Leisure and Hospitality (ALH).

 Over the next 12 years, he was able to repay all moneys owing and has been free of gambling.
 He has now worked with the AFL, NRL, Cricket Australia and Tennis Australia to help with Responsible Gambling programs.
 David’s program with ALH was recognised on the world stage, winning Best Responsible Gambling Program in 2015.